2014 Newark by-election: Candidates

 The nominations closed at 4pm on Tuesday 13 May with 11 candidates being nominated.

 The local Conservative Party had already selected Robert Jenrick to fight the seat.
-Jenrick trained as a solicitor and is a director of Christie's auction house.
+Jenrick trained as a solicitor and was a director of Christie's auction house.
 He is married with two children.

 Labour selected 27-year-old councillor Michael Payne, a former students' union president and current deputy leader of Gedling Borough Council.

 The Liberal Democrats chose David Watts, leader of Broxtowe Borough Council.

 Nigel Farage was immediately interviewed on the evening of 29 April and said he was "tempted" to stand, but the next morning he ruled himself out.
 UKIP instead announced that outspoken former Conservative and current UKIP MEP for the East Midlands Roger Helmer would stand in the by-election.

 The Bus Pass Elvis Party leader and perennial election candidate, David Bishop, announced on 6 May that he would stand in the by-election after taking fourth place ahead of the Liberal Democrats in a recent local authority by-election in Clifton North ward, Nottingham.